 Muni currently operates 83 transit lines in regular weekday service.
 Fifty-six of these are motor coach (diesel bus) and 17 are trolley coach (electric bus).
 The other 10 lines include seven light rail and three cable car lines.
 Most bus lines operate seven days a week, between 6:00 a.m. and midnight.
-Limited late night (owl) service is available between 1:00 a.m. and 5:00 a.m. on sections of 13 Muni routes.
-On weekdays, service frequencies, or headways, generally range from four to 12 minutes during peak periods, five to 20 minutes during midday, and 10 to 30 minutes during evenings.
-On weekends, base frequencies generally range from five to 60 minutes, depending on demand and headway policy.
-In February 2001, Muni began implementing the South of Market Action Plan, a series of service changes that included the partition of the 42-Downtown Loop into the 47-Van Ness and the 10-Townsend, expanded service and frequencies on the 12-Folsom, and extension of the 19-Polk to Townsend Street.
+Limited late night (owl) service is available between 1:00 a.m. and 5:00 a.m. on

-The basic Muni fare for a one-way trip is \$1.00.
+The basic Muni fare for a one-way trip is \$1.25.
 Cash fares include a free transfer given at the time of boarding.
-Monthly passes are available for travel on all Muni lines as well as BART, SamTrans, and Caltrain service within San Francisco.
-Seniors, disabled persons, and children under 18 are charged \$0.35 for one-way trips and \$35.00 for monthly passes.
-Also available are weekly passes for \$9.00 and weekly tourist passes for \$33.75, which includes admission to several city visitor attractions.
+Adult monthly passes at \$45.00 are available for travel on all Muni lines as well as BART, SamTrans, and Caltrain service within San Francisco.
+Seniors, disabled persons, and children under 18 are charged \$0.35 for one-way trips and \$10.00 for monthly passes.
+Also available are weekly passes for \$12.00 and weekly tourist passes for \$33.75, which includes admission to several city visitor attractions.